 - Altered posture: Flat feet can cause a forward (anterior) tilt of the pelvis and an exaggerated lower back curve (lordosis).
 One outcome of this can be sciatic pain or herniated discs.

-- Gait changes: Flat feet are typically connected with overpronation, where the foot and ankle roll in too much.
-This can create pain in the knees, ankles, and feet.
+- Gait changes: Flat feet are typically connected with overpronation, where the foot and ankle inverts or rolls in too much.
+This can create pain in the feet, ankles, knees and even up in the hip joint.

 - Uneven weight distribution: When your weight isn’t evenly distributed, it can create stress on other areas of your body; particularly your low back.